By Molly Patrick

-To get something you’ve never had before, you have to do something you’ve never done before.
+To get something you’ve never had before, you have to do things you’ve never done before.

 Have you ever swooped up your life and declared it YOURS and vowed to always be responsible for your health and happiness?